There are many factors to a motor vehicle accident, and not every type of accident should be handled the same way.

 - Hit and Run Accidents — These types of accidents are often the most-traumatic for people, because the victim is left with no clear avenue to pursue compensation for their injuries.
 There may or may not be witnesses, and it may be difficult to resolve if there were no cameras or witnesses to corroborate personal accounts.
 That being said, small clues left at the scene (such as parts of the car or tire marks) can all be used by a forensic investigator to track down the perpetrator.
 Additionally, you may be able to file an uninsured motorist claim with your own insurance company.

 - Sideswipe Collisions — These types of wrecks usually involve two cars traveling in the same direction (sometimes opposite directions), where the side of one car bumps the side of the other.
-Often caused by an unsafe lance change, sideswipe accidents usually produce minor damages and injuries.
+Often caused by an unsafe lance change, sideswipe accidents usually produce minor damages and injuries, but can also result in an underride accident.
 It’s important to understand that if there’s ANY doubt regarding fault, the other insurance company will always attempt to blame the accident on you, rather than their insured driver.

 Accidents caused by drunk drivers.